shakoori-naeimeh/PokemonBattle/README.md

 I used Redux to handle state management in this assignment because it's the statemanegment tool at Roofr and I haven't used it since 2020 and it was time for a refresher!

 There are two reducers:
-- pokemonApi: fetches and caches the required data from the pokemon APIs and has the following endpoints defined:
+- `pokemonApi`: fetches and caches the required data from the pokemon APIs and has the following endpoints defined:
   - `getPokemons`
   - `getPokemon`
   - `getMove`
-- battleGround: Here's how the state is structured for the battle ground
+- `battleGround`: Here's how the state is structured for the battle ground
 ```
   {
     players:[